littlepunks/autohome/README.md

 - geoip-lite

 # Other Dependencies
-- RRDTool (in Windows needs Cygwin installed with defaults as well)
+- RRDTool (in Windows needs Cygwin installed with defaults as well).
+Some install downloads include the needed DLL's without a Cygwin install.

 # Arduino Settings